mem48/geocompr/main.md

 *Zonal* operations are similar to focal operations.
 The difference is that zonal filters can take on any shape instead of just a predefined window.
-Our grain size raster is a good example (Figure @ref(fig:cont_cate_rasters)) because the different grain sizes are spread in an irregular fashion throughout the raster.
+Our grain size raster is a good example (Figure \@ref(fig:cont-cate-rasters)) because the different grain sizes are spread in an irregular fashion throughout the raster.

 Now suppose, the first raster we created (`r`) represents elevation.
 To find the mean elevation for each grain size class, we can use the `zonal()` command.